Guide to studying Podiatry

 Also known as chiropodists, podiatrists are specialists in helping patients maintain health and wellbeing through treatment, surgery, orthotics, education and exercise.

 Podiatrists deal with a variety of issues, for example:

 - Sportspeople and dancers who put too much pressure on their feet

-Study Podiatry and you’ll learn how to make a positive difference to peoples’ health and wellbeing.
+Study Podiatry, and you’ll learn how to make a positive difference to people's health and wellbeing.
 There’s a growing need for podiatrists because of the improved care now available.
-It’s also very important for the care of those with chronic diseases like diabetes.
+It’s also vital for the care of those with chronic diseases like diabetes.

 Along with specialist knowledge and abilities, general skills you’ll develop include: